Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 "Like insects?
 Is there a Queen?
 Drones?"

-"No." Garaaf pulled something out of the kit, sniffed it, then threw it over his shoulder. "ll explain when we’re safe…Ah! "
+"No." Garaaf pulled something out of the kit, sniffed it, then threw it over his shoulder. "ll explain when we’re safe...
+Ah! "

 He pocketed a prize and grabbed a double pawful of other stuff, which he thrust on whoever had spare hands.
 "Let’s go."